Things You Should Never Do in India

 In Indian culture, the left hand is traditionally considered impure as it is associated with activities like using the restroom, cleaning oneself, and handling items not meant for eating.
 As a result, it is considered disrespectful and unhygienic to use the left hand for certain actions, especially when engaging with food or people.

 One of the most important taboos is using the left hand for eating or offering food to others.
-When dining in India, it is customary to use the right hand for scooping food onto your plate and for bringing it to your mouth.
+When dining in India, it is customary to use the right hand to scoop food onto your plate and bring it to your mouth.
 Similarly, when handing food or gifts to someone else, it is polite to use the right hand as a sign of respect and cleanliness.

 3. Handshakes and Physical Contact

 Handshakes and physical contact are common greetings in India, especially in more urban settings.
 However, it is crucial to be mindful of the use of the left hand in such interactions.
-When shaking hands or passing objects to someone, always use your right hand to avoid causing offense.
+When shaking hands or passing objects to someone, always use your right hand to avoid offending.

 4. Passing Items and Giving Gifts